Would you have space in your heart and home for one of these dogs?

 Did you know?

-Dog Welfare Charity Dogs Trust normally cares for around 14,000 dogs across its network of 20 rehoming centres in the UK and one in Dublin.
+Dog Welfare Charity Dogs Trust normally cares for around 14,000 dogs across its network of 20 rehoming centres around the United Kingdom and one in Dublin.

 Dogs Trust has a non-destruction policy, and will never put a healthy dog to sleep.